-For the year ended December 31, 2022, our operations outside of Spain accounted for 52.6% of our consolidated net operating revenues and 49.2% of our consolidated EBITDA, respectively.
+For the year ended December 31, 2023, our operations outside of Spain accounted for 57.9% of our consolidated net operating revenues and 51.1% of our consolidated EBITDA, respectively.
 We have operations in eight countries outside of Spain, including Italy and Morocco and six countries in Latin America.
 Over the past ten years, we have expanded our operations into Latin America and Italy and we may continue to expand selectively into new geographic markets.
 Pursuing this strategy has placed and may continue to place us in new markets and businesses in which the gaming industry and taxation and related regulatory environment are, in many cases, less developed than in Spain.
 See "Regulation."
 Taxes on slot machines or other gaming activities may be created or increased or new and more detailed regulations may be enacted.
 These tax increases or regulatory changes could increase our cost of regulatory or tax compliance and could have a material adverse effect on our operations.
 For example, effective January 1, 2019, gaming tax rates in Peru have increased from 12% to 17% and, if we are unable to effectively mitigate the impact of such tax increases, it could have a significant impact on our results of operations in Peru.
-As a further example, the profitability of the Italian VLT sector has declined since 2012, after the Italian government has increased taxation on VLTs in a series of hikes of the gaming turnover tax taking it from 2% to 8.6% (effective January 1, 2021).
+As a further example, the profitability of the Italian VLT sector has declined since 2012, after the Italian government has increased taxation on VLTs in a series of hikes of the gaming turnover tax increasing it from 2% to 8.6% (effective January 1, 2021).
 See "Regulation."
-Our Italian slots and VLT businesses have also been adversely impacted by other tax increases and are subject to unpredictable regulatory developments.
-For example, starting from January 1, 2017, only authorizations for remote AWP slots (those slots with an online link which allows remote monitoring by the Italian gaming regulator) can be granted.
-The release of authorizations for non-remote AWP slots (traditional coin or electric operated slot machines) was prohibited 15 months after the date of publication of the Ministerial Decree containing the technical rules for the production of the new machines (the "Ministerial Decree") and non-remote AWP slots were required to be disposed of within 18 months after the date of publication of the Ministerial Decree.
-See "Regulation."
-While we regularly work to reassess and renegotiate the terms of our slot machine and VLT service contracts with site operators in order to mitigate the impact of tax and regulatory changes on our operations, there can be no guarantee that we will be successful in fully offsetting the impact of such changes on our financial results.
+While we regularly work to reassess and renegotiate the terms of our slot machine and VLT service contracts with site operators in order to mitigate the impact of such cat and regulatory changes on our operations, there can be no guarantee that we will be successful in fully offsetting the impact of such changes on our financial results.